 Officers Make the Difference – and Their Data Matters

 Data science also plays a vital role in law enforcement personnel management.
 An officer’s personnel file is a window into their career in policing.
-It can open doors to new opportunities for advanced training, specialization — and, importantly, advancement through the ranks.
+It can open doors to new opportunities for advanced training, specialization — and, notably, advancement through the ranks.

 Why Would You Conflate the Two?